openhab/openhab-addons/addons/binding/org.openhab.binding.systeminfo/README.md

 That means that by default configuration:

 *   channels with priority set to 'High' are updated every second
-*   channels with priority set to 'Medium' - every minute
+*   channels with priority set to 'Medium' are updated every minute
-*   channels with priority set to 'Low' only at initializing or at Refresh command.
+*   channels with priority set to 'Low' are updated only at initialization or at Refresh command.

 For more info see [channel configuration](#channel-configuration)